N-Wil/Windborne/Projects/REST/README.txt

 These are two versions of a very similar back-end API that I had to create for an internship.
 They are actually pretty close to the software engineering project I had to do for school, but these are only back-end (for a theoretical front end that could be initiallized later) and were completed solo.
-The idea was mosly to practice RESTful APIs; one used JDBC and one used SpringBoot with Spring Data JPA.
+The idea was mosly to practice RESTful APIs; the first one used JDBC and the second used SpringBoot with
+Spring Data JPA.